-I often use this technique while photographing out of doors, especially when I want to isolate a flower or plant in an otherwise cluttered environment.
+I often use this technique while photographing outdoors, especially when I want to isolate a flower or plant in an otherwise cluttered environment.
 Because I want to ‘see’ the subject as the main piece of the photograph, I use any one of several approaches available to me to capture the essence of the subject.

 Using Macro Rings

 One technique is to extend the placement of the lens relative to the image capture medium using extension tubes.
 The effect created by extending the lens relative to the ‘film’ is to absolutely isolate the subject against an otherwise blurred background while magnifying the subject to reveal hidden detail.
 I find using extension tubes and a long lens is ideal for picking up nuanced detail in the interior of flowers, when photographing insects (when they agree to sit still for you) and other subjects where exploded and enlarged detail provides a visual impact that is otherwise missing.